Skip to content

 • Advising on questions of jurisdiction in a claim under the Financial Services and Markets Act 2000 (led by Oliver Assersohn KC) .

-• A claim involving interest rate swaps and the manipulation of LIBOR (during pupillage).
+• A claim involving interest rate swaps and the manipulation of LIBOR (as a pupil, with Adam Cloherty KC).

 Harry is rapidly establishing a reputation as a go-to junior for civil fraud and asset tracing cases.
 He has been involved in some of the most high-value fraud claims recently before the High Court, and is also developing a strong sole practice in this field.